getdock/public-docs/README.md

 gateway.rst: Dock Gateway Integration Guide - This guide explains steps to integrate with DOCK gateway to get data approved by the user.

 dock-full-scope-data.rst : Complete list of Attributes passed for full scope.

+_The DOCK protocol is in beta right now & documentation is subject to change_